 Smart Snacking Strategies

 Smart snacking keeps your metabolism going and controls hunger between meals.
 The right snacks give you energy without raising blood sugar too high.
-Choose snacks that are full of nutrients to avoid cravings and stay on track with weight loss.
+Choose snacks full of nutrients to avoid cravings and stay on track with weight loss.

 Healthy Snack Options